SuperOfficeDocs/superoffice-docs/docs/en/search-options/selection/learn/howto/mass-delete.md

 You can search and find contacts that meet more than one criteria, or you can create several selections and then look for the data that is common or different by creating a combined selection.

-Selection is a very flexible and powerful tool, once you've mastered how to use it.
+Selection is a very flexible and powerful tool, after you have mastered how to use it.

 ## Use SuperOffice SAINT to review your contacts